 With reference to this approach, it should be noted that the Vmaxpro app automatically performs the task of automatically adjusting loads based on daily readiness based on the existing velocity profile.
 Nevertheless, a jump test performed at the beginning of a training session can allow the trainer to quickly evaluate whether or not an athlete should do any training at all on a given day.

 A long-term consideration of an athlete’s jumping heights can then also provide information about the quality of strength training for the lower body.
 It is recommended to make these statements on the basis of an external evaluation.
-The Vmaxpro app with Vmaxpro Trainer extension allows you to create individualized data exports, which can then be further processed and evaluated in Excel or other programs.
+The Vmaxpro app allows you to create individualized data exports, which can then be further processed and evaluated in Excel or other programs.
+This data can then be correlated with GPS data, for example.
+In certain sports, potential injury risk periods could possibly be identified and thus avoided.